Born This Way (Glee)

 "Born This Way" is the eighteenth episode of the second season of the American television series Glee, and the fortieth episode overall.
 It originally aired on Fox in the United States on April 26, 2011.
 The episode was written by Brad Falchuk and directed by Alfonso Gomez-Rejon, and is a tribute to Lady Gaga, the second such tribute to the artist in the show's history; the first one was "Theatricality".
-Most of the major plots of the episode center on the topic of homosexuality, as Kurt (Chris Colfer) lays the groundwork for his longtime bully Dave Karofsky (Max Adler) to come to terms with his sexuality, and Santana (Naya Rivera) plots to run for school prom queen in the hopes of winning her love interest Brittany (Heather Morris) from Artie (Kevin McHale).
+Most of the major plots of the episode center on the topic of homosexuality, as Kurt (Chris Colfer) lays the groundwork for his longtime bully Dave Karofsky (Max Adler) to come to terms with his sexuality, Quinn (Dianna Agron) deals with her past as a victim of bullying, and Santana (Naya Rivera) plots to run for school prom queen in the hopes of winning her love interest Brittany (Heather Morris) from Artie (Kevin McHale).

 "Born This Way" attracted mostly positive reception from most critics of the show, as many felt that it was one of the better episodes of the season.
 However, the episode came under scrutiny by several conservative media critics who criticized the show's depiction of homosexuality.
 This episode featured cover versions of seven songs, including a cover of "Born This Way" by Lady Gaga.
 Other musical works featured in the episode include cover versions of the Keane song "Somewhere Only We Know" and "I've Gotta Be Me" from the 1968 Broadway production Golden Rainbow.
 The musical covers and performances were met with generally positive reception from critics, with several noting that it contained the best musical selection in a while.
 With the exception of "Barbra Streisand", all cover versions were released as singles available for digital download.

 Upon its initial airing, the episode was viewed by 8.62 million American viewers, and garnered a 3.4/11 Nielsen rating/share in the 18–49 demographic, the lowest ratings and total viewership of the season.
 The episode's ratings and total viewership significantly declined from the previous episode, "Night of Neglect", which had previously been the low point in viewership.